Edward Bernard Raczyński: The Danzig crisis

-In March 1939, the "Tilea Affair" led to increased Anglo-German tensions as the Romanian minister in London, Virgil Tilea, claimed that Romania was on the brink of a German invasion.
-Germany had no source of oil of its own (through German scientists were working on a project to build refineries for artificial oil) and Germany's need to import oil from abroad left the Reich very vulnerable to a British naval blockade.
-From the British perspective if Germany were to occupy Romania, it would have its own source of oil that make it immune to a British naval blockade, hence Tilea's claims of an imminent German invasion caused much alarm in London.
-The defense policies of the Chamberlain government and the Baldwin government before it had been based on the "limited liability" doctrine on which the bulk of British defense spending was to go to the Royal Air Force, to be followed by the Royal Navy and the British Army to be placed last.
-Under the "limited liability" doctrine the British Army was to serve as a glorified colonial police force just strong to put down uprisings in the colonies of the British empire and would be too small to ever make the "continental commitment" (sending a large expeditionary force to the continent of Europe) again.
+In March 1939, the "Tilea Affair" led to increased Anglo-German tensions as the Romanian minister in London, Viorel Tilea, claimed that Romania was on the brink of a German invasion.
+Germany had no source of oil of its own (though German scientists were working on a project to build refineries for artificial oil) and Germany's need to import oil from abroad left the Reich very vulnerable to a British naval blockade.
+From the British perspective, if Germany were to occupy Romania, it would have its own source of oil that would make it immune to a British naval blockade, hence Tilea's claims of an imminent German invasion caused much alarm in London.
+The defence policies of the Chamberlain government and the Baldwin government before it had been based on the "limited liability" doctrine, on which the bulk of British defence spending was to go to the Royal Air Force, to be followed by the Royal Navy and the British Army to be placed last.
+Under the "limited liability" doctrine, the British Army was to serve as a glorified colonial police force, just strong enough to put down uprisings in the colonies of the British Empire and would be too small to ever make the "continental commitment" (sending a large expeditionary force to the continent of Europe) again.
 As a result of the "limited liability" doctrine, the British Army was far too limited, small and underfunded to face the Wehrmacht, and as such Britain would need help to save Romania.
 As such, the British government asked Poland to save Romania.
-Romania and Poland had signed a defensive alliance in 1921 directed against the Soviet Union, but it remained unclear if Poland would go to war if German invaded Romania.
-France and Romania had signed a defensive alliance in 1926, but it was widely that the French Army would remain behind the Maginot Line in the event of war, which would not stop the Reich from overrunning Romania.
-At a cabinet meeting on 18 March 1939, Lord Halifax pressed for Britain to save Romania while the minister of the co-ordination of defense, Admiral Ernle Chatfield, stated the British Army was too weak to do anything for Romania and that the two only nations that could save Romania were Poland and the Soviet Union.
+Romania and Poland had signed a defensive alliance in 1921 directed against the Soviet Union, but it remained unclear if Poland would go to war if Germany invaded Romania.
+France and Romania had signed a defensive alliance in 1926, but it was widely acknowledged that the French Army would remain behind the Maginot Line in the event of war, which would not stop the Reich from overrunning Romania.
+At a cabinet meeting on 18 March 1939, Lord Halifax pressed for Britain to save Romania, while the Minister of the coordination of defence, Admiral Ernle Chatfield, stated the British Army was too weak to do anything for Romania and that the only nations that could save Romania were Poland and the Soviet Union.
 The British government sent out appeals to the governments of Poland, the Soviet Union, Greece, Yugoslavia and Turkey asking to join some sort of an alliance to protect Romania.